Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits: Two-dimensional coherent spectroscopy in the broad-band limit

 Using the relation $\frac{1}{\omega+i\eta}=\mathcal P \frac{1}{\omega}-i\pi\delta(\omega)$ ($\mathcal P$ indicates the principal value) and noticing that $\chi^{(3)}(\Omega; \omega, -\omega, \Omega)$ is an even function of $\omega$, we have

 Thus, we find that the 2DCS signal proportional to $A_1^2A_2$ along the diagonal line is described by $\chi^{(3)}(\Omega; \Omega, 0, 0)$, which corresponds to the susceptibility for the dc Kerr effect.
 This result is in sharp contrast to the case of the narrow-band limit, where the 2DCS signal is given by $\chi^{(3)}(\Omega; \Omega, \Omega, \Omega)$ and $\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)$ (Sec.~\ref{sec: 2DCS narrow-band}).
 The lesson from this is that the 2DCS signal is related to different nonlinear susceptibilities depending on the width of the pulses (narrow-band or broad-band pulses).
+We note that the divergent factors in our expressions originate from the idealization of delta-function pulses.
+In realistic situations, pulses have finite duration, and these divergences are regularized by the finite bandwidth of the pulse spectrum.

 A similar formula can be derived for the 2DCS signal proportional to $A_1A_2^2$ with the formula (\ref{j A_1A_2^2 formula}).
 The result is

 Again, the signal is divergent along the diagonal ($\omega_t=\omega_\tau$) and horizontal ($\omega_\tau=0$) lines.
 In the case of $j_{A_1A_2^2}$, further simplification occurs along the horizontal line.
 In fact, at $\omega_t=\Omega$ and $\omega_\tau=0$ the susceptibility $\chi^{(3)}(\omega_t; \omega_t-\omega_\tau, \omega, \omega_\tau-\omega)$ becomes an even function of $\omega$, with which the $\omega$ integral can be performed analytically.
 Apart from the diverging factor $\frac{1}{\omega_\tau+i\eta}$, the 2DCS signal is given by